ElementsProject/lightning/doc/lightning-listtransactions.7.md

-lightning-listtransactions -- Command to get the list of transactions that was stored in the wallet
+lightning-listtransactions -- Command to get the list of transactions that was stored in the wallet.
 ============================================================

 SYNOPSIS